Impressing in quantity surveying and building surveying technical interviews

 At Arup, quantity surveying applicants undertake a 30-minute technical exercise prior to their interview, which will also include a discussion of their approach to the exercise.

 At both quantity and building surveying interviews, you can expect to be asked about what interested you most in selecting the career and, if you have relevant work experience, about a projects you worked on.
-‘We are likely to ask about interests and passions arising from the applicant’s academic training and any supporting work experience,’ says Helen Gough, lead director of JLL’s building consultancy team.
+‘We are likely to ask about interests and passions arising from the applicant’s academic training and any supporting work experience,’ says Helen Gough, director of JLL’s building consultancy team.
 ‘Clearly, any dissertation is likely to form the basis of questions too.’

 How to prepare for the surveying technical interview questions